MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/lightspeed_app/_index.md

 You are redirected to the Settings page.
 7. Verify the current settings and then click Save.
 The app is now activated.

+## Updates

+You don't need to manually update our app.